 On the Seeing Eye Dogs: Bay of Fires Adventure you will have the exciting opportunity to participate in a physically challenging hike in our own beautiful backyard, while fundraising in support of people who are blind or have low vision to help them achieve the possibilities they choose in life.

-For a person who is blind or has low vision, feeling isolated from others around you can be a daily part of life.
-This does not need to be the case.
-Seeing Eye Dogs are a vital part of achieving independence – apart from being a constant companion, they provide much needed guidance and mobility for people who would otherwise be unable to undertake day-to-day activities.
+For a person living with blindness or low vision, feeling isolated from others around you can be a daily part of life, this does not need to be the case.
+Seeing Eye Dogs are an essential part of assisting individuals, apart from being a constant companion, they provide much needed guidance and independence for people who would otherwise be unable to undertake day-to-day activities.

 Everyone who participates in Seeing Eye Dogs: Bay of Fires Adventure will be raising a minimum of $3,000 per person or $5,000 per pair.
 These funds will be pooled together with other participants’ to help breed, care for and train pups to become Seeing Eye Dogs and make a big difference to Australians who are blind or have low vision.
 Our breeding program welcomes around 200 puppies per annum, that’s a lot of hungry mouths to feed, to find volunteer carers for and to train in any given year.
 Your financial support is therefore critical.

 Here’s how your fundraising can make a difference: